-Grantees may request funds for administrative costs with an annual direct cost allowance.
-Allowable administrative costs include administrative support salaries, seminar speakers, outside speakers for courses, audio-visual equipment or supplies, and costs of developing or delivering new courses.
-Up to 25% of the amount awarded in this category (i.e., program administration funds) may be used for the program director's salary support.
+Grantees may request funds for administrative costs for the program with an annual direct project cost allowance.
+Allowable program administrative direct project costs include administrative support salaries, seminar speakers, outside speakers for courses, audio-visual equipment or supplies, and costs of developing or delivering new courses.
+Up to 25% of the amount awarded in this category (i.e., program administration funds) may be used for the program director's salary.